warp-ds/tech-docs/docs/components/attention/react.md

   </p>
 </Attention>
 ```

 If the user chooses to override the `role` and `aria-label` attributes then it is important to also add `aria-details` on the target element. <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-details">Read more about `aria-detail` here</a>

-If the user chooses to override the `role` and `aria-label` attributes then it is important to also add `aria-details` on the target element. <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-details">Read more about `aria-detail` here</a>